chef/chef-web-docs/chef_master/source/chef_system_requirements.rst

 Chef Server, On-premises
 -----------------------------------------------------

+.. tag system_requirements_server_hardware

-All machines in a Chef server deployment (including a standalone Chef Analytics machine) have the following requirements.
+All machines in a Chef server deployment (including a standalone Chef Analytics machine) have the following hardware requirements.

 For all deployments: